-7. Environmental Health [help]
+7. Environmental Health

-a.
+- a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
 If so, describe.

-- Describe any known or possible contamination at the site from present or past uses.
-None Know - Describe existing hazardous chemicals/conditions that might affect project development and design.
+No. - 1) Describe any known or possible contamination at the site from present or past uses.
+None known. - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

-Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

-- Describe special emergency services that might be required.
-None - Proposed measures to reduce or control environmental health hazards, if any: Current BMPs b.
-Noise
+None known. - 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+None. - 4) Describe special emergency services that might be required.
+None. - 5) Proposed measures to reduce or control environmental health hazards, if any: None necessary. - b.
+Noise - 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+None.

-- 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
-None - 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
+2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site.

-Short term construction noise
+Long Term: Some new vehicular noise permanently.
+Short Term: Some construction and construction equipment noise during site development and new home construction.